There are many factors and features that affect the cost to replace furnace.

 4. Are You Comfortable with Cost to Replace Furnace and Everything Else?

-There is a certain peace of mind that comes with being comfortable with the price, process, and customer service.
+A certain peace of mind comes with being comfortable with the price, process, and customer service.

 5. Be Cautious About “Starting at” Cost to Replace Furnace